karlbuscheck/whisper-semantic-audio-search/README.md

 `whisper_semantic_audio_search.ipynb`

 This architecture generalizes to podcasts, YouTube videos, Zoom meetings, lectures, and any long-form audio where semantic retrieval matters more than exact words.

+*Note:* GitHub may not render notebook outputs correctly.
+For full execution and visible outputs, open and run the notebook in **Google Colab**.